-Bit Mnemonic Description 7:6 Channel [1:0] enable Bits are active immediately after being written.
+Bit Mnemonic Description 7:4 Channel [3:0] enable Bits are active immediately after being written.
 They do not require an I/O update to take effect.
-There are two sets of channel registers and profile (channel word) registers, one per channel.
+There are four sets of channel registers and profile (channel word) registers, one per channel.
 This is not shown in the channel register map or the profile register map.
 The addresses of all channel registers and profile registers are the same for each channel.
 Therefore, the channel enable bits distinguish the channel registers and profile registers values of each channel.
-For example, 10 = only Channel 1 receives commands from the channel registers and profile registers.
-01 = only Channel 0 receives commands from the channel registers and profile registers.
-11 = both Channel 0 and Channel 1 receive commands from the channel registers and profile registers.
-5:4 Open 3 Must be 0 Must be set to 0.
+For example, 1001 = only Channel 3 and Channel 0 receive commands from the channel registers and profile registers.
+0010 = only Channel 1 receives commands from the channel registers and profile registers.
+3 Must be 0 Must be set to 0.
 2:1 Serial I/O mode select 00 = single-bit serial (2-wire mode).
 01 = single-bit serial (3-wire mode).
 10 = 2-bit serial mode.
 11 = 4-bit serial mode.
 See the Serial I/O Modes of Operation section for more details.
 0 LSB first 0 = the serial interface accepts serial data in MSB first format (default).
 1 = the serial interface accepts serial data in LSB first format.